nithikalisamy/google-flightsearch-serenity-framework/README.md

 * Run the below command
   mvn clean verify

+Note:
+* 'demo' tag has been used inside the feature and runner file, hence no need to specify tags for maven execution.
-Note: This project can be configured with Jenkins as well, please refer Jenkins manual to configure this project.
+* This project can be configured with Jenkins as well, please refer Jenkins manual to configure this project.

 ## Generating the reports ##